GrandeMorcego/dos-navigator-3/README.md

 #### Installation

-Pre-requisites: NodeJS and Yarn package manager should be installed on your system
+Pre-requisites: NodeJS (v8.4 or later) and Yarn package manager should be installed on your system

 After you have this project cloned onto your system, proceed with Node JS environment setup: